Benjscho/gym-mdptetris/README.md

 ```

 ## State and Action Space
-The state space is discrete and is given by an array
+The state space is discrete and is given by a numpy array containing the board with the piece arranged in the top rows above the board.
+The board size is set by the board width, and the board height, with extra rows equal to the maximum height of any of the pieces used.

 ## Coverage tests